UoB-COMSM0166/2026-group-27/README.md

  * Exclusion list:
    `avoidList.includes(object)`

 To prevent the system from getting stuck in rare cases where no valid position is found, a maximum number of attempts is set.
-If no valid position is found within this limit, the system repeatedly generates new positions until a valid one is found.
+This is essential because the system can keep generating invalid positions of the maze.
+Hence, a retry loop is used, which keeps generating new positions until a valid one is found or the attempt limit is reached.

                                        while (!validPosition) {
                                           x = random(...)